 Another group discerning how our Church might be more humble, healing and merciful have spoken of a Church in Trauma.
 They have insisted on the need for us all to start at the beginning of the trauma in this land.
 'The first roots of our contemporary country Australia were founded in trauma.
 The double trauma of a penal colony of confinement and punishment meeting the subsequent subjugation of our First Nations peoples has been written into our identity as a Nation.
-Aboriginal and Torres Strait Islander Australians are one of the most traumatised and disenfranchised peoples of the world.
-Our Church was present from these earliest times, and therefore carries these disturbing storylines in its history and identity.'
+Aboriginal and Torres Strait Islander Australians are one of the most traumatised and disenfranchised peoples of heart, and you will find rest for your souls.
+Yes, the world.
+Our Church was present from these my yoke is easy and my burden light.

+earliest times, and therefore carries these disturbing storylines in its history and identity.
 We recall the words of the Uluru Statement: 'Proportionally, we are the most incarcerated people on the planet.
 We are not an innately criminal people.
-Our children are aliened from their families at unprecedented rates.
+Our children are aliened from even though they have so much to contribute their families at unprecedented rates.
 This cannot be because we have no love for them.
 And our youth languish in detention in obscene numbers.
-They should be our hope for the future.'
+They should be our hope for the